kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 # 3. Methodology

+## Waiparous Creek Watershed Study Area Delineation
+The Waiparous Basin study area (area of interest - aoi) was clipped from the HydroBASINS Level 12 dataset (source: https://www.hydrosheds.org/products/hydrobasins).
+To confirm selection of the correct subbasin this dataset was first imported into QGIS.

 ## Satellite Imagery Acquisition and Processing
 Preliminary visualization of the Waiparous Basin Study area was done using the GoogleEarth Pro application and QGIS, including use of historic imagery visualization tools.
 This refined the selection of 1985 (baseline year, first year with Landsat 5 imagery), 2010 (start of logging impacts), 2016 (maximum logging footprint), and 2022 (final year of logging) for comparative analysis.